dpwright/lp.scm/render.scm.md

 with, why not supply a simple render procedure to generate images from code embedded in the markdown file itself?
 That is the purpose of this module.

-This module is written as a literate Scheme file; to make use of it you will need to use `lp.scm` as follows:
+This module is written as a literate Scheme file.
+It is loaded automatically as part of `lp.scm`; to make use of it simply load `lp.scm` in the REPL.

-    (load "lp.scm")
-    (load-literate "render.scm.md")

-This will give you access to the `lp_render` procedure to render embedded LaTeX.
-For example, running this script on itself will generate the images below:
+This will give you access to the `lp_render` procedure to render extended markup.
+For example, running this script on itself will generate the images
+below:

     (lp/render "render.scm.md")